matthew-ia/cayo/README.md

 <button on:click={() => count++}>Increment</button>
 ```

-And `page.svelte` "registers" that Cayo component, like so:
+And `page.svelte` registers that Cayo component, like so:
 ```svelte
 <!-- src/pages/page.svelte -->
 <script>